 How quickly do you get people healthy and back into their exercise or racing routine?

 There’s no magic pill to your health program.
-It takes more than a few hours a week and you don’t get to eat anything you want all day long once a week because you need to be rewarded.
+It takes more than a few hours a week and you don’t get to eat anything you want all day one day a week because you need to be rewarded.
 It’s a lifestyle change, one that you will always reap the rewards from – that of good health.
-Yes it takes consistency and commitment, because nobody ever got very far and stayed there, on minimal effort.
-But it doesn’t mean it’s difficult.
-It’s not a wheat grass diet and walking barefoot to work in snow exercise program.
+Yes it takes consistency and commitment, because nobody ever got very far and stayed there on minimal effort.
+But it doesn’t mean that it’s difficult.
+It’s not a wheat grass diet and walking barefoot to work in the snow type of exercise program.
 It’s a lifestyle change – a lifestyle adaptation.
+That being said, it’s not uncommon for someone who has been dealing with a health issue or injury for years to see dramatic (and permanent) changes after a very short time – often within the first or second appointment.

 How can I set up an appointment or ask you questions about my health problem or injury?

-Feel free to post your question in the Forum section or under the appropriate post section.
-So if you have a question about shin splints – ask it as a comment under that post.
-If you’re not sure, you can start a Forum thread or email me (see Contact tab).
-For office appointments and phone consultations with me – click here.
+Feel free to post your question as a comment under the appropriate post section.
+If you have a question about shin splints, simply ask it as a comment under that post.
+See here for office appointments and phone consultations with me.

 Do you have a real name?

 Yes.
 Sock Doc is not on my driver’s license.
-It’s Stephen (Steve) Gangemi and you can learn more about my practice as well as a lot more information about health and fitness that is not contained on this site by clicking here.
+It’s Stephen (Steve) Gangemi and you can learn more about my practice as well as a lot more information about health and fitness that is not contained on this site by heading over to my other site, drgangemi.com.
+For healing-arts practitioners interested in learning Systems Health Care, check out the site!